diogok/lilruby/README.md

 - rspec for tests
 - sinatra-mustache for logicless templating(acting as views, without boring classes)
 - sinatra-config-file for config handling
+- sinatra-reloader  (from sinatra-contrib) for code reload
 - rest-client for rest consuming (for couchdb)
 - multi\_json for json handling (for couchdb)
-- shotgun for app reloading

 And I guess that's it, for now.